 Several studies have confirmed that testosterone levels in men are lower in recent years as compared to a few decades ago.
-The cause of this declining trend isn't entirely clear, but evidence suggests that it could be the result of multifaceted factors, contributed by modernization and industrialization – increased in food intake, the decline in food quality, lack of physical exercise, exposure to pollutions and contaminants, increased in
+The cause of this declining trend isn't entirely clear, but evidence suggests that it could be the result of multifaceted factors, contributed by modernization and industrialization – increased food intake, the decline in food quality, lack of physical exercise, exposure to pollution and contaminants, increased in

 stress level & etc.